Oxygen and Pet Health

 Determining Oxygen Flow Rate

-While we provide recommended dosages, we always defer to the presiding veterinarian and recommend that dosage and flow rate is decided by the veterinarian.
+While we provide recommended dosages, we always defer to the presiding veterinarian and require that dosage and flow rate is decided by the veteriarian.
+The oxygen regulator will be set to the flow rate that the veterinarian pescribes.

 Provide the next level of care to your respiratory distressed patients.
 Pawprint Oxygen can help manage congestive heart failure, laryngeal paralysis, collapsing trachea, feline asthma, respiratory distress in brachycephlic breeds, and other conditions where respiratory embarrasment is common.